operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 ![](_images/deploy-chart-wordpress.png)

-Step 9:Click on "Deploy" button.
+Click on "Deploy" button.

-Step 10: You will see following page on dashboard.
+Step 9: You will see following page on dashboard.

 ![](_images/config.png)

 Here we need to provide all the details on the Form like : Username, Password, Admin email, Blog Name,Persistent Volume Size, MariaDB Details,Service Type etc as shown in below snapshot.

-Step 11: Click on "Deploy V10.6.1".
+Step 10: Click on "Deploy V10.6.1".

 ![](_images/deploy-button.png)

-Step 12: You will see following page on dashboard:
+Step 11: You will see following page on dashboard:

 ![](_images/installation-details-status.png)